FGM is not a Muslim practice

-FGM is sometimes, wrongfully, seen as a “Muslim practice”, including by the general public in non-practicing or practicing communities.
-However, although FGM are performed by some Muslim communities, the practice is also common in Christian and animist communities.
+Female genital mutilation is sometimes wrongly considered a “Muslim practice”, including by the general public in non-practicing communities.
+Nevertheless, FGM, although practised by some Muslim communities, is also common in Christian or animist communities.